Xuatlox/push_swap/README.md

 - The stack b is empty.

 The goal is to sort the numbers in stack a in ascending order.
-To achieve this, you have the following operations at your disposal:
+To achieve this, the following operations are available:

 - sa (swap a): Swap the first 2 elements at the top of stack a.\
 Do nothing if there is only one element or none.